-CUBIC is designed to behave very similarly to standard TCP in the above two types of networks.
-The following two tables show the average window size of standard TCP, HSTCP, and CUBIC.
-The average window size of standard TCP and HSTCP is from [RFC3649].
-The average window size of CUBIC is calculated by using Eq.
-6 and CUBIC TCP friendly mode for three different values of C.
+CUBIC is designed to behave very similarly to Standard TCP in the above two types of networks.
+The following two tables show the average window sizes of Standard TCP, HSTCP, and CUBIC.
+The average window sizes of Standard TCP and HSTCP are from [RFC3649].
+The average window size of CUBIC is calculated using Eq.
+6 and the CUBIC TCP friendly region for three different values of C.